erezgeva/libptpmgmt/clkmgr/TEST_clkmgr.md

 # How to Build the Sample Application:

-We provided a sample code (not a product!) of test application which will uses Clock Manager API to track latest status of ptp4l.
-You should use it as a reference.
+We provided a sample code of testing applications which will uses Clock Manager API to track latest status of ptp4l.
+The applications are provided for demonstration only.
+We do not recommand to use them for production.

 1. Navigate to the sample directory:
     ```bash
-    cd libptpmgmt_iaclocklib/clkmgr/sample
+    cd libptpmgmt/clkmgr/sample
     ```

 2. Build the application: